Skip to main content

 How Code-to-Docs works

-Code-to-Docs integrates into your pull request workflow through two commands, typed as PR comments:
+Code-to-Docs integrates into your pull request workflow through three commands, typed as PR comments:

 • [review-docs]: AI examines your code diff, finds relevant documentation files, and posts a review comment with checkboxes listing each file it thinks needs an update, along with a short explanation of why.